HOW CAN I MAKE AN ENQUIRY OR BOOK IN AN APPOINTMENT?

 Counselling

-The current wait time is at least 2 months.
+The current wait time for Counselling is at least 4 weeks.

 Inclusive Pathways - Psychology

-If you are able to come in for face-to-face support this is preferred, however we realise this is not always possible.
-We provide online support via Zoom video conferencing on request.
+If you are able to come in for face-to-face support, this is preferred, although we realise this is not always possible.
+We provide online support via video conferencing on request.

-To ensure your safety and the safety of the clinician, you will need to agree to certain conditions regarding Zoom sessions.
+To ensure your safety and the safety of the clinician, you will need to agree to certain conditions regarding video conferencing sessions.

-We accept both self-referrals and external referrals from other service providers.
+We accept both self-referrals and referrals from other service providers.

 Counselling Services